skypjack/entt/docs/md/signal.md

 _count_ arguments **first**, then the last _count_.
 Watch out for conversion rules if in doubt when connecting a listener!<br/>
 Arbitrary functions that pull random arguments from the delegate list aren't supported instead.
-Other feature were preferred, such as support for functions with compatible argument lists although not equal to those of the delegate.
+Other features were preferred, such as support for functions with compatible argument lists although not equal to those of the delegate.

 To create and initialize a delegate at once, there are a few specialized